Biological systems, from our bodies to cellular regulatory networks, are built of modules. And modules of modules, a hierarchy.

 The central goal of my research program is to uncover the principles of coordination between cellular phenotypes at multiple scales of organization, and build predictive models of this coordination in health and disease.
 To this end, I pursue four complementary lines of inquiry:

 - Computational modeling of coupled biological circuits, each of which drive small-scale phenotypic switches.
 The goal is to predict the emergent, complex coordination of biological phenotypes.
-This work focuses on a) modeling regulatory networks that drive cellular life and death processes, and their breakdown in cancer, and b) modeling mammalian stem cell states and their crosstalk with the cell cycle (pursued by several IS students & a Research Assistant).
+This work focuses on a) modeling regulatory networks that drive cellular life and death processes, and their breakdown in cancer, and b) modeling mammalian stem cell states and their crosstalk with the cell cycle.
+Several generations of College of Wooster Independent Study students have been involved in this effort, and their work is showcased here!

 - Development of theoretical measures, computational tools, and visualization techniques to aid dy- namical modeling of multi-scale, hierarchically organized phenotypes (difficult for most biology/ BCMB IS students; but potential collaborative opportunity for physics majors).